 Better informed about VMware and Oracle

 I’ve been working with Oracle customers since 1995.
-For 16 years at Oracle and now for nine years at Palisade Compliance.
+For 16 years at Oracle and now for 11 years at Palisade Compliance.
 The good news is that today’s Oracle customer has so much more information available to them than in previous years.
 It helps that companies like ours write extensively on the topic.
 We rarely come across the company that says “we had no idea this was an issue”.
-See for yourself.
-Conduct a Google search on “licensing Oracle on VMware” and see what comes up.
-There are 30-plus companies offering their opinions.

 Willing to fight back against Oracle

 With more information comes confidence, and a willingness to push back against noncontractual and often incorrect assertions by Oracle.
 The days of Oracle LMS waltzing into a customer, demanding they drop everything and focus on Oracle’s agenda, should be over.
 Customers know Oracle has a contractual right to audit.
 These same customers also know they have a contractual right to be treated fairly, with reasonableness permeating that process.